• Skip to primary navigation

 How to Make Apple Butter in a Pressure Cooker

 The first thing I do is zest an orange and squeeze the juice into the inner pot.
 This way when I add my apples, there is some acid in there to help them not turn brown.
-If you don't want to use an orange, just use 1-2 tsp of lemon juice.
+If you don't want to use an orange, just use 1-2 teaspoon of lemon juice.

 If you do not have a blender or an immersion blender, no worries, just cook your apples longer.
 I would probably pressure cook for 15-20 minutes and this will really soften them and then you can just break them up with spatula or a potato masher.